 In 1998 a UK study looked at the effects of aromatherapy in 58 cancer patients.
 Most of these patients were women with breast cancer who said that they would like aromatherapy to help them with feelings of stress, anxiety, depression and fear.
 Each patient had 6 aromatherapy treatments during the study.
 At the end of these treatments all the patients showed a significant improvement in their feelings of anxiety, depression and stress.

 An American study in 2004 showed that aromatherapy after surgery can reduce feelings of sickness.
-33 patients took part and they inhaled alcohol, oil of peppermint, or salt water (placebo).
+33 patients took part and they inhaled alcohol, oil of peppermint, or a dummy treatment of salt water.
 They breathed in the vapours from gauze pads and then breathed out slowly through the mouth.
 Only 52% of the patients needed standard anti sickness medicines.
 But the salt water worked as well as the peppermint and the alcohol.
 So it may be that the helpful effect of the aromatherapy was due to the controlled breathing patterns rather than the actual smell breathed in.

 Most studies so far have been small and don’t give enough evidence to come to any conclusions about the true benefits of aromatherapy massage in people with cancer.

 Essential oils are generally safe if you use them in the correct way.
 You should never swallow an essential oil, or put the oil directly inside any other part of the body (eye, ear, nose, anus or vagina).
 Oils are sometimes used in this way in France by aromatherapy practitioners but care is needed as they can be poisonous and harmful when taken in this way.